anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 - Bundles / flavors etc
 ### Binder / IPC
 How to build a separate telemetry / logging APK that can be reused as a service across multuple apps?
+### Doze mode
+Doze mode is an aggressive battery saving state introduced in Android 6.
+Doze mode progresses from Light to Deep.
+First when screen of off - no doze yet.
+Device is stationary -> light doze mode.
+Then after some time it enters deep doze where CPU sleeps most of the time, network is blocked, work deferred and only maintenance window work happens every 10 - 30 mins (increasing gaps).
+During this time Android wakes up breifly, runs pending jobs, delivers queued notifications, allows app to sync, re-enters doze mode.

+Foreground apps, services, high priority push notifications FCM, System apps such as clock etc are only allowed.
+There is a maintenance window concept when background tasks are allowed in a short burst every few minutes.
+Alarms set using `setAndAllowWhileIdle()` kind of API are allowed.

 ## Offline support
 - Database - SQLite (other options?)